Skip To Main Content

 Indian Education (Title VI)

-Arkansas School Recognition Program
+Arkansas School Recognition

 The Arkansas School Recognition (ASR) program provides financial awards to public schools that experience high student performance, student academic growth, and for secondary schools, a high graduation rate.